 But there are still a few trinkets I have my eye on so check back regularly for more Swampering adventures!

-Additional Swamper parts that I am considering:
+Additional Swamper parts and modifications that I am considering:

 ● VW Black Roof Rails / Roof Rack (height barrier dependent)